gvwilson/thirdbit/teaching/novice.md

 Describe one or more subjects related to programming for which you are at each of these levels.

+### Where You Are (5 minutes)

+Identify one field in which you are a novice (but hoping to improve), one in which you feel you are competent, and one where you feel you are an expert, and share with the rest of the group.

 </div>

 [four-competence]: https://en.wikipedia.org/wiki/Four_stages_of_competence